ManmohanJangra25/React-Projects-2025/README.md

 Welcome to the ultimate collection of React projects designed to help you master the basics, dive into advanced concepts, and build a portfolio that stands out in job applications—especially for MAANG-level companies! 🎯

+---

+## 📂 Branch Structure

+Each project in this repository is organized into its **respective branch**.
+Simply switch to the branch corresponding to the project you want to explore or work on.
+This keeps the codebase clean and makes navigation easier. 🚀

+Example:

+- `beginner-todo-list` for the **To-Do List with State Management** project.
+- `advanced-social-media-dashboard` for the **Social Media Dashboard** project.

+---

 ## 🌟 Project Categories

 ### Beginner to Intermediate Projects